-From time to time, the fair value of assets associated with donor-restricted endowment funds may fall below the level of the original value of gifts donated plus subsequent gifts or other requirements that the Organization retain a fund of perpetual duration.
+From time to time, the fair value of assets associated with donor-restricted endowment funds may fall below the level of the original value of gifts donated plus subsequent gifts of perpetual duration.
 If the principal balance falls below 20% of the original fund balance, ordinary distributions will be temporarily suspended until the fund balance is restored to the original fund balance.
 In accordance with generally accepted accounting policies, market value deficiencies of this nature are reported as net assets without donor restrictions.
-There were no deficiencies that occurred the during the six months ending December 31, 2019, and the twelve months ending June 30, 2019.
+There were no deficiencies that occurred during the twelve months ending December 31, 2020 and the six months ending December 31, 2019.